areiterer/playground-O6FSmnw3/markdowns/1_welcome.md

 ![A screenshot of the HackerNews feed we will build](./images/screenshot.png "We will build a list of HackerNews stories")

+Over the course of this article, I'm going to show you some code snippets of the components that I created.
+At the end, there will be a runnable code snippet, so you can actually see what we built.
+And now, let's start with the setup.

 # Setting up the project

 I’m going to assume that you already have your environment set up and installed node and npm, as well as create-react-app.